doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

 # Game Room WebSocket React Hook - Optimized for Real-time Participants

 ## Overview
 This document provides a comprehensive React hook for integrating with the optimized Game Room WebSocket gateway in Next.js applications.
 The hook handles all WebSocket events, connection management, and provides a clean API for game room functionality with **real-time participants updates** and **high performance**.

+**Note**: This hook only handles sessions with status `pending`, `running`, and `end`.
+Sessions with `out` status are excluded from all operations.

 ## Installation